 A few years later, the group acquired Finnish Cable Works, exporter of telephone and electricity cables to the Soviet Union, and the start of Nokia’s electronics business.
 Thus, Nokia Corporation was born, focusing on five distinct business areas: cables, electronics, forestry, rubber and power generation.

 In 1960, Nokia moved into the telecommunications pie.
 The cables arm set up an internal electronics department, where a team worked on radio-transmission equipment.

-In the 80s, 90s and early 2000s, paper, tyres, footwear, TVs, computers, robots, chemicals and military equipment were slowly exited, leaving telecommunications as Nokia’s focus.
+In the 80s, 90s and early 2000s, paper, tires, footwear, TVs, computers, robots, chemicals, and military equipment were slowly exited, leaving telecommunications as Nokia’s focus.

 Unfortunately, though, the glory years wouldn’t go on forever.
 They sold Nokia’s devices and services division to Microsoft for $7.2 billion.